ama31337/desmos-tips/README.md

 - MIN_STAKE: minimal amount to stake
 - VAL_ACCOUNT: your validator wallet name
 - DEL_ACCOUNT: your delegator account * if you have separate account for delegations and also want to setup auto-redelegation, uncomment lines related to delegator (start with "DEL_*")

-- NB! this script also withdraw your validator commission and redelegate it.
-If you want to keep your commissions undelegated, comment lines related to it: [line  77-84](https://github.com/ama31337/desmos-tips/blob/main/withdraw-n-delegate.sh#L77)
+- WITHDRAW_COMM: NB! this script withdraw your validator commission and redelegate it.
+If you want to keep your commissions undelegated, set this variable to "false".

 3. Script need your wallet password to operate, save it to $HOME/ppp:
 ```sh